 No matter the type of investment, buying or investing in a company is a huge financial gamble.
 When it comes to fintech, it’s important that the investor is sure they have completed comprehensive commercial and technical due diligence.
-Due diligence is only effective when the specialists called in already have the required depth and breadth of knowledge to fully understand the target company’s business model and its future potential.
+Due diligence (DD) is only effective when the specialists called in already have the required depth and breadth of knowledge to fully understand the target company’s business model and its future potential.

 Penser takes a look at some common pitfalls to avoid when conducting due diligence within fintech: